zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 ![CZICompress in Action in Ubuntu](./images/czicompress_linux_bash.gif)

-## CZIShrink - Cpmpress CZI image files from a cross-platform UI
+## CZIShrink - Compress CZI image files from a cross-platform UI

 - Cross Platform GUI App
 - Developed, tested and released on Win-x64 and Linux-x64